beryl66666/p8105_fnp_NYCDeathCause/Proposal.md

 ### The intended final products

--   A report summarizing exploratory analysis results, recommendation algorithms used, and predicted leading causes related deaths in NYC
+-   A report summarizing analysis results on the leading causes of death in NYC,and predicted leading causes related deaths in NYC.
--   A wonderful dashboard giving movie details about the relationship between leading causes and deaths.
+-   A dashboard providing tips and recommendations for physical and mental health, and some details about the relationship between leading causes and deaths will be given.
+-   An “instagram filter” has random death causes popping up with recommended algorithms used.

 ### The anticipated data sources